Hasib (name)

-Hasib (also spelled Haseeb, Hasip, Hassib or Hasyb) (حسيب) is an Arabic masculine given name meaning "noble", "respected" or "reckoner".
+Hasib (also spelled Haseeb, Hasip, Hassib, or Hasyb) (حسيب) is a masculine given name of Arabic origin meaning "noble", "respected", or "reckoner".
 The name is mentioned in the Quran as Al-Hasib, translated as The Bringer of Judgement, one of the Names of God in Islam.
 The name is sometimes styled Abdul-Hasib; the prefix Abdul meaning servant, denoting subservience to God.
+Notable people with the given name include: